 It may have carved out a healthy share of the manufacturing market for itself, but Amazon continues to focus on SCM strategies that make doing business with them attractive to third-party sellers and suppliers of retail goods.

 The company’s Amazon Web Services (AWS) Partner Network connects third-party suppliers and resellers with the company’s massive procurement system, providing data analysis and management tools, strategic partnerships and funding opportunities, and mentorship opportunities to encourage them to grow both their own brands and their shared success with Amazon.

-The company also has dedicated vendor portals for its suppliers, and the Amazon Marketplace for those who prefer to let Amazon handle sales, fulfilment, or both while taking a share of the profits.
+The company also has dedicated vendor portals for its suppliers, and the Amazon Marketplace for those who prefer to let Amazon handle sales, fulfillment, or both while taking a share of the profits.

-Here, too, Amazon leverages economies of scale to maximise savings while preserving performance and customer service.
-It uses its extensive digital toolset to analyse all of the financial and performance data flowing through its systems to optimise its strategic decision making, streamline and refine its supply chain (including ranking and performance management of Marketplace sellers), and preemptively identify and neutralise potentially negative impacts on labour productivity and operational performance.
+Here, too, Amazon leverages economies of scale to maximize savings while preserving performance and customer service.
+It uses its extensive digital toolset to analyze all of the financial and performance data flowing through its systems to optimize its strategic decision making, streamline and refine its supply chain (including ranking and performance management of Marketplace sellers), and preemptively identify and neutralize potentially negative impacts on labor productivity and operational performance.

 As a result of these efforts, Amazon has reached the pinnacle of not just its industry, but of the global economy, providing a best-in-class example for achieving supply chain efficiency, supply chain effectiveness, and supply chain resilience—along with some heavy pressure on competitors to keep up or fall behind.
 Through the use of digital tools, a proactive and consultative approach, and leveraging economies of scale while focusing on meeting consumer and investor expectations, Amazon brings its internal and external SCM concerns into profitable and productive alignment.